fmahoudeau/FCN-Segmentation-TensorFlow/README.md

 ## Kitty Road

-[Kitty Road](http://www.cvlibs.net/datasets/kitti/eval_road.php) is a road and lane prediction task consisting of 289 training and 290 test images.
+Kitty Road is a road and lane prediction task consisting of 289 training and 290 test images.
 It belongs to the KITTI Vision Benchmark Suite.
 As test images are not labelled, 20% of the images in the training set have been isolated to evaluate the model.
 The best result of **96.2 mIoU** was obtained with one-off training of FCN-8s.
-To obtain the dataset, click to download the base kit and provide an email address to receive your download link.

 |                                                                | PixAcc      | MeanAcc     | MeanIoU     |
 |----------------------------------------------------------------|-------------|-------------|-------------|